roots/bud/docs/config-entry.md

 }))
 ```

-You could also use the `bud.hooks` system:
+You could also use the `bud.hooks` system.

 ```js
 bud.hooks.on('webpack.entry', entry => ({